 - Inserting a Virtual CD

 - Ejecting a Virtual CD

 - Booting from a Virtual CD

 - Renaming a Virtual CD

+- Downloading a Virtual CD

 - Removing a Virtual CD

 Users who are assigned the role Administrator or Platform Manager can perform all VCD tasks.
 Users who are assigned the role VM Manager can perform all VCD tasks, except rename a VCD.
 (For information on assigning these roles, see Managing Local User Accounts.)